locoframework/loco-js/README.md

 });
 ```

-Loco-JS will be able to find the correct model in this situation if you emit a signal for the corresponding model on the server side.
+Loco-JS will be able to find the correct model in this situation when you send a notification for the given model on the server-side.

 # 🕹 Controllers